 "Project Razor" is an open-source project that was jointly created by EMC and Puppet Labs to deliver advanced server and application automation for Data Center and Cloud environments.
 The software can be used with either commercial products (eg. VMware vSphere, Cisco UCS, etc.) or open-source projects (OpenStack, KVM, CloudFoundry)

-About Brian Gracely An 19 year technology veteran, Brian Gracely is VP of Solutions Marketing at Virtustream.
-He holds CCIE #3077 and an MBA from Wake Forest University.
+About Brian Gracely A 20 year technology veteran, Brian Gracely is VP of product management at Virtustream.
+He holds a CCIE #3077 and an MBA from Wake Forest University.

 Throughout his career Brian has led Cisco, NetApp, EMC and Virtustream into emerging markets and through technology transitions.
 An active participant in the virtualization and cloud computing communities, his industry viewpoints and writing can also be found on Twitter @bgracely, on his blog Clouds of Change and his podcast The Cloudcast (.net).
 He is a VMware vExpert and was named a "Top 100" Cloud Computing blogger by Cloud Computing Journal.

 Enterprise Open Source Magazine Latest Stories . . .

 As UNIX users prepare to embrace industry-standard servers for production workloads, they have to confront some fundamental choices about how to best match the capabilities that they have come to expect from UNIX operating systems.
 While both Red Hat Enterprise Linux and Windows Server...

 "ActiveState is focused on the cloud market with a product called Stackato, an enterprise private PaaS solution that allows enterprises to manage and deploy their own Platform as a Service offering," explained Bart Copeland, President & CEO of ActiveState Software, in this SYS-CON.tv i...